Seddryck/NBi/_documentation/setup-process.md

 * *service-start*: this command starts a windows service.
 * *service-stop*: this command stops a windows service.

-For both commands, the xml attribute *name* specify the name of the windows service to start or stop.
+For both commands, the xml attribute *name* specifies the name of the windows service to start or stop.

 {% highlight xml %}
 <setup>
 	<service-start name="MyService"/>
 </setup>
+{% endhighlight %}

 The attribute *timeout-milliseconds* is setting a maximum time to elapse before the command has successfuly completed.
 If the timeout is reached, the command will return a failure and the test will not be executed.
 This attribute is optional but a **default value of 5 seconds** is applied in case this attribute is not specified.

+{% highlight xml %}
 <cleanup>
 	<service-stop name="MyService" timeout-milliseconds="15000"/>
 </cleanup>